 Obviously, when surrounded by the language you can listen, practice, and soak in the new vocabulary in everyday situations with native speakers.

 Listening to Thai music and watching Thai tv also helps absorb the language.
 Just going to the local market listening to conversations and already just hearing the language daily helps to stick your vocabulary better in the brain.

 Try to get away from the main tourist spot to get a better insight into the culture of the country and expose yourself to different accents and dialects.
 Doing this is the optimum way to perfect your pronunciation and learn new vocabulary.
 Most importantly, don’t be shy.

 Even if you make mistakes, people will be happy that you try and may even help correct you.
 Just remember friendliness is always welcome and a nice gesture.
 Who wouldn’t smile back if they heard a ‘Good night’, even from a Farang?

 Say Good Night In Thai And More With Ling!

 Sleep tight, sleep well, sweet dreams, nighty night, have a good sleep, dream of me, until tomorrow, rest time for blossoms, don’t let the bed bugs bite you!
 Prepare yourself before you say good night in Thai, whether you’re planning to go to Thailand or if you want to have a Thai friend.

 Now that you are equipped with another of the common phrases in the Thai language.
 Try it out the next time before you go home after meeting with a friend and see how they respond.

 So, good night!
-If you want to practice this phrase and many more, the Ling Thai app is the perfect option.
+If you want to practice how to speak Thai and many more, the Ling app is the perfect option.
 Try out the chatbot feature to increase your understanding of the Thai language.
 Take the challenge of memorizing important vocabulary words in Thai and other languages.
 Download the Ling app now on the Play Store or App Store and jumpstart your language learning journey!